 - If the ”sweep cap” isn’t the stock 0.01uF (103) value – for instance, a JH-1 wah has a 0.022uF (223) here instead – replace it.

 Now, I prefer to use trimpots for the three resistor changes, as they let me fine-tune the pedal’s response to a particular rig.
 But I always set them to the above mentioned values, as a starting point.
 And I find that I rarely touch them… So chances are you’ll be just fine with fixed value resistors.
 If you want to use trimpots, here are the ones to get.
 All trimpots are the 10mm horizontal type, and the values etc are:

 - Gain/bass: 470ohm.
 Clip the CCW leg (leaving only the center and right legs in place), so the trimpot value decreases as you turn it clockwise.

 - Mid/Q: 4.7Kohm.
 Here, we clip the CW leg instead, making the value increase as you turn it up.

-Note that a transistor needs to be stood up to make room for the gain/bass trimpot, and that the mid/Q trimpot has to be installed upside down (again to make it fit the component holes).
+Note that a transistor needs to be stood up to make room for the gain/bass trimpot, and that the mid/Q trimpot has to be installed facing the other way to the others (again to make it fit the component holes).
 Also, in the pic to the right, the 68K input resistor has been replaced with a trimpot (this time a 100K).
 It is set up the same way as the gain/bass trimpot, so it too decreases in value as you turn it up.
 But I find that I rarely change that one out of its 68K starting position, so it’s not terribly important to fit one.

 Finally, I also adjust the pedal’s mechanical sweep range (as described here).
 From the stock position (assuming it hasn’t been changed since it left the factory) I usually end up backing the pot up one notch.
 I always test it through an amp first, though, to see if I actually need to do this.
 And I also test after this change, to see that I haven’t gone too far 🙂